jeremyandrews/argus/memory-bank/activeContext.md

 - ✅ Production-ready implementation

 **Impact:**
-- **Restores Cluster Summaries**: All 97 articles will now get cluster summaries
+- **Enables Cluster Summaries**: Once repair script runs, cluster summary generation will work for future articles
-- **Enables Summary Pipeline**: 96 clusters will generate summaries automatically
+- **Fixes Mapping Issue**: 96 clusters will have proper mappings and can generate summaries when new articles are assigned
-- **Completes JSON Structure**: Articles now include the missing cluster_summary field
+- **Completes JSON Structure**: New articles will include cluster_summary field when assigned to clusters with summaries
-- **System-Wide Fix**: Resolves issue affecting 96 out of 97 processed articles
+- **System-Wide Fix**: Resolves mapping issue affecting 96 out of 97 processed articles

 **Benefits:**
-- **User Experience**: Rich cluster summaries now appear in article JSON as intended
+- **Future Functionality**: New articles will get cluster summaries as intended
-- **Data Completeness**: Full analytical pipeline now functions end-to-end
+- **Data Integrity**: Full clustering pipeline now functions end-to-end for new content
 - **Production Stability**: Eliminates silent failure in clustering system
+- **Gradual Recovery**: Existing clusters will get summaries over time as new articles match them

+**Summary Generation Timeline:**
-- **Future Prevention**: New articles will work correctly from the start
+- **Immediate**: New articles processed after fix will get cluster summaries
+- **Gradual**: Existing 96 clusters will get summaries as new articles are assigned to them
+- **Note**: Cluster summary generation is triggered by article assignment, not background processing

 ### ✅ COMPLETED: ELI5 Instruction Echoing Fix (June 4, 2025)
 - **Task**: Fix ELI5 section occasionally including language requirement instructions in response